The-SS/como_image_processing/README.md

         - `car_body_frame_to_board` is the distance between the chosen origin for the body frame of the car and the horizontal line passing through the two outer corners of the checkerboard that are closest to the car.
 When placing the checkerboard, measure this value then replace the current value.
 If the checkerboard is moved in the next calibration, this value should be Modified.

 7. Run a launch file:
     - The above modifications need to be done once (unless changes are made to the checkerboard, calibration, line, or similar parameter that are generally unchanged).
 Once the modifications are made and the package is setup, users can run a launch file to start the package.
-This is done by running the following in a terminal window: `roslaunch como_image_processing <package>`.
+This is done by running the following in a terminal window:
+    ```
+    roslaunch como_image_processing <package>
+    ```
     - In the above command, replace`<package>` by one of the following options:
       - `cam_bridge.launch`:
         - Starts `cam_bridge.py` which fetches an image and publishes it to `/cam/raw`